runxiyu/tooch/README.md

 Only GNU Make is supported.
 Users on BSD systems should call `gmake` instead of `make`.

 The top-level makefile simply builds subdirectories.
 Each subdirectory is a phony target, so you could type `make sjauth` to build `sjauth`.
 The resulting binary is copied to `bin/sjauth`.
-The `install` target causes the binaries to be copied over to `~/.local/bin/`.
+The `install` target *additionally* causes the binaries to be copied over to `~/.local/bin/`.